marcgg/marcgg.github.com/_posts/2016-03-14-birdly-ycombinator.md

 ---
 layout: post
 title: "My Tech Advisor Role At Birdly (YCombinator W16)"
-description: "I've been helping a team of young entrepreneurs for a couple of years and they made it to San Francisco where they're currently taking part of the Winter 2016 batch."
+description: "I've been helping a team of young entrepreneurs for a couple of years and they made it to San Francisco where they're currently taking part of YC's Winter 2016 batch."
 blog: true
 category: blog
 tag: Startup